 What will the best Amazon Prime Day 2020 deals be?

-If Amazon Prime Day goes ahead this year it's almost guaranteed that Amazon will discount its own devices heavily – and if 2019 is anything to go by some of those discounts will appear in the weeks leading up to Prime Day 2020 and some will continue after Prime Day has ended but the lowest prices will be reserved for Prime Day itself.
+When Amazon Prime Day takes place this year it's almost guaranteed that Amazon will discount its own devices heavily – and if 2019 is anything to go by some of those discounts will appear in the weeks leading up to Prime Day 2020 and some will continue after Prime Day has ended but the lowest prices will be reserved for Prime Day itself.

-Prime Day 2020 should also be an great time for anyone looking to snap up the current generation consoles – the PS4 and the Xbox One.
-That's because the PS5 and new Xbox Two will be coming in time for Christmas 2020 so you can expect stock of the current consoles to get some hefty price cuts in the months leading up to the release of the new consoles.
-That should please gamers as console deals were rather thin on the ground over Prime Day 2019 and Black Friday 2019.
+Prime Day 2020 should also be a great time for anyone looking to snap up the current generation consoles – the PS4 and the Xbox One.
+That's because the PS5 and new Xbox Series X will be coming in time for Christmas 2020, so you can expect stock of the current consoles to get some hefty price cuts in the months leading up to the release of the new ones.

 Other products that proved popular were 4K TVs, coffee machines, headphones and fitness bands.